Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 Working dogs that have nothing to do become bored and destructive.
 The JRT is no exception.
 If they cannot hunt, they should be taught to play flyball, compete in agility, or at least taken to obedience classes.

 Not providing a JRT with an outlet for his energy encourages him to become aggressive.

-Although the techniques used to control this dog are not what I would use, the video is good in that it shows this breed, which many people consider mild and happy, displaying aggression.
+Note: Although the techniques used to control the dog in the video below are not what I would use, the video is good in that it shows this breed, which many people consider mild and happy, displaying aggression.

 This dog was originally bred to work, and although he has become one of the most popular dog breeds, the Yorkie still has a lot of energy and a drive to be active.